smishraIOV/rsk-aa-wallet/README.md

 combine both so that an account can have code as well.

 ## Contracts
-The contract `TwoUserMultiSig.sol` was initially from a ZKSync tutorial.
-This was modified.
-Most the modification were actually simplifications to make the wallet more like a regular layer 1 smart wallet.
-We also added methods for **batched** validation and execution.
-Instead of zksync's libraries, we extended `ethers.js`'s  `TransactionRequest` and `UnsignedTransaction` classes to encode transactions.
+The contract `TwoUserMultiSig.sol` is an adaptation of one from a ZKSync tutorial.
+Some modification were simplifications to get rid of objects related to ZKSync's rollup system.
+We added some methods for **batched** validation and execution.
+Instead of zksync's libraries for singers, we extended `ethers.js`'s  `TransactionRequest` and `UnsignedTransaction` classes to encode transactions.

 - `TwoUserMultiSig.sol`: the main wallet
-- `TransactionHelper.sol`: simplied from the original and extended to separate encoding and hashing.
+- `TransactionHelper.sol`: simplified from the original and extended to separate encoding and hashing methods.
 - `RLP.sol`: a dependency
 - `DummyDocMint.sol`: this is a *mintable* ERC20 token.
-We use `mint` and `transfer` to create examples and tests for our AA-wallet.
+We use `mint` and `transfer` to create examples and tests wallet functionality including batching.

 ## Running the PoC Wallet Tests